TGL

 Quick coordination · announcements · escalation signals · culture

-Final decisions · task tracking · client records · anything you'll need in 3 months
+Final decisions · task tracking · client records · external communications

 Airtable